ibm-cloud-docs/app-configuration/ac-feature-flags.md

 As an app owner, create, and manage feature flags, add them to collections and use them in your app by using SDKs.
 You can also control the applicability of a feature by enabling or disabling it at run time.
 {: shortdesc}

+You can add an approval process flow for any configuration changes initiated through an {{site.data.keyword.appconfig_short}} environment by using the ServiceNow integration.
+The approval process flow is applicable to an {{site.data.keyword.appconfig_short}} environment like dev, stage, and production.
+For more information, see [Manage workflow](/docs/app-configuration?topic=app-configuration-ac-manage-workflow).

 A feature can be enabled or disabled to all the collection users or to a specific set of users and devices or to a certain percentage of specific set of users and devices.